damianujma/cinema-project/README.md

 ## Task 1
 In this task you are asked to implement 4 methods in the `com.acme.cinema.ReservationServiceImpl` class.
 The class has the following methods:

 - `reserveSeats` - Reserves seats for a given client.
-In the response, the method should return all reserved seats by the client.
-If the client tries to reserve a seat that is already reserved, the method should return an empty list.
+In the response, the method should return all reserved seats by the client - including previous reservations.
+If the client has not managed to reserve any seat and has not had any previous reservations, the method should return an empty list.
 - `percentageOfFreeSeats` - Returns the integer percentage of free seats in the cinema hall.
 The percentage should be rounded to the nearest integer.
 - `getReservedSeatsByClient`- Returns the list of reserved seats for a given client.
 - `getAllClients` - Returns the list of all clients who have reserved seats.